 • It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
-If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
+If your foot is not firmly pressing on the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
-Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal.
+Only shift into gear when the engine is idling normally and your foot is firmly pressing on the brake pedal.

 - Unintended movement of a vehicle could injure those in and near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
 Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, turn the engine OFF, and remove the ignition key.
-Once the key is removed, the transmission is locked in PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the ignition key and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Once the key is removed, the shift lever is locked in PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the ignition key and lock your vehicle.

+WARNING!
+(Continued) leave children alone in a vehi

+- Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-• Do not leave the ignition key in or near the vehicle, or in a location accessible to children.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the key fob in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle.